 I became the assistant principal of Grape Creek Elementary and was named principal a year and a half later.
 I worked as the Campus Principal at the Elementary for seven years, and found that I did more counseling as a school administrator than I did as a school counselor.
 This position was a challenging, but very rewarding position, and set the stage for a path that I did not foresee when I was beginning my career as an educator.
 I excelled as a campus administrator, and loved taking care of “MY PEEPS” and “MY BABIES”, as I called them.
 The Superintendent at the time, who I was very close to and considered a mentor, confidant, and close friend, approached me and advised me to strongly think about where I was headed in my career and encouraged me to seek my certification as a school superintendent.
 I followed his advice, and completed the requirements for school superintendent in May of 2014.
 In August of 2015, I began another chapter in my educational career that pushed me toward pursuit of my PhD.
 I became an adjunct instructor at Angelo State University in the Department of Curriculum and Instruction in addition to my role as a campus administrator at Grape Creek ISD.
 I taught online courses for students working to obtain their Master’s degree in Counseling or School Administration.
 I taught School Law, Central Office, and Test and Measurements for several semesters.
 I loved the relationships and feeling of accomplishment from helping others achieve their goals, and truly enjoyed the online teaching experience.
 During this time, one of my professors came to me, and encouraged me to seek my PhD. in Educational Leadership, and that began the newest venture in my career as an educator.
 I applied to Texas Tech University and was accepted to the Educational Leadership and Policy PhD. program.
 I began this journey with my initial classes in the Fall of 2015

 In July of 2016, after some administrative changes, I was named the Interim Superintendent of Grape Creek ISD.
-I was officially named the Superintendent of Schools on August 1, 2016 and am currently beginning my second year as the Superintendent of Schools.
+I was officially named the Superintendent of Schools on August 1, 2016 and am currently beginning my fourth year as the Superintendent of Schools.

 Even though I desperately miss interacting and seeing my “school babies” every day, I love my new role as the Superintendent of Schools.
 I strive each day to make a difference in my student’s lives, as well my staff's lives, and have utilized much of what I am learning in my classes to become a better and stronger leader each day.
 I am not afraid of challenges or change, and thrive while taking on tasks or jobs that may be difficult for others.
 I love the concept of working with a team and am very good at developing, creating, and collaborating with others.
 I do not expect my staff to do anything that I wouldn’t do, but hold them to a very high standard, ensuring that they are accountable with their duties and my expectations of them concerning their role and duties professionally.
 My vision for working with any team or school district is to build a unified group or team in every role so we can work together for the good of all stakeholders in solving problems and making a difference in the present as well as the future.
 The staff at Grape Creek ISD is amazing, talented, passionate, and caring.
 They are “overachievers” as I lovingly call them, and do a phenomenal job each day!
 I could not be more proud to have the opportunity to work alongside each and every one of them no matter the role they play within the district.